 It’s all about the right tools

 I am convinced that the future of work offers countless opportunities for women.
-At Merck we have achieved a great deal in this regard.
-Through flexible working models, for instance, we offer our employees a lot of freedom when it comes to choosing their working hours and location, and make it easier for women – but also men! – to reconcile the demands of having a career and raising children.
+At Merck KGaA Darmstadt, Germany we have achieved a great deal in this regard.
+Through flexible working models, for instance, we offer our employees a lot of freedom when it comes to choosing their working hours and location and make it easier for women – but also men! – to reconcile the demands of having a career and raising children.

-At Merck we also use talent development as a way of strengthening equal opportunities.
+At Merck KGaA Darmstadt, Germany we also use talent development as a way of strengthening equal opportunities.
 Whether workshops, mentoring programs or women’s networks, we offer our high-performing female employees a broad range of services to increase the representation of women in leadership positions.
-At Merck we even have our own Diversity Council, which consists of senior managers from all business sectors and is responsible for implementing our strategy for greater diversity and inclusion.
+We we even have our own Diversity Council, which consists of senior managers from all business sectors and is responsible for implementing our strategy for greater diversity and inclusion.

 It is now imperative to keep working towards this goal, and in particular to harness the opportunities of the future world of work to ensure that equal opportunities for men and women in economy and society do not simply remain a noble objective, but become a matter of course.

 Panel discussion during the International Women’s Day 2019 at Merck KGaA Darmstadt, Germany